PrabhatYadav-27/jenkins-cicd/Jenkins-Cluster/Readme.md

 cluster is responsible for providing various environment required to  manage the application.

 For this we need atleast instances one which conatains `Master node` and other instance will contain the `Worker Node`.

+Only two job can run simultaneously when you try to perform the third job it will be in queue.